Sorry, you need to enable JavaScript to visit this website.

 New technologies in support of creativity and innovation

 The Cyprus University of Technology (CUT) excels in the promotion of new technologies.
-Recent successes include two ERC strategic projects totalling 3.3 million Euros, two “Teaming for Excellence” research proposals led by the CUT, which ensured the highest pan-European rating and participation in the creation of a RISE Excellence Centre for technological and business innovation.
 CUT operates the CUTing Edge: An American Space which aims to provide an inspirational place where people can relax and embrace technology, become innovators and present their work to the worldwide community.
+It also aims to promote entrepreneurship for young people, introduce various possibilities that are available and prepare them for a competitive business and working environment.

 Facilitating access to culture through new technologies

-There are limited initiatives that facilitate access to culture through new technologies such as:
+There are some initiatives that facilitate access to culture through new technologies such as the:

-• The Youth Makerspace Larnaka aims at helping children and young people to develop their skills in the fields of science, technology, engineering, arts, design and critical thinkingthrough the use of advanced technological equipment which is available to young people free of charge.
-For more information, please read the previous section.
+• Youth Makerspace Larnaka which aims at helping children and young people to develop their skills in the fields of science, technology, engineering, arts, design and critical thinkingwith advanced technological equipment which is available to young people free of charge.
+For more information, please read the previous sub- section on New technologies in support of creativity and innovation.